DreD2G/intros/READme.md

 **Something I want to build this semester:**
 ```

-Everyone gets their own file, so there's no risk of stepping on anyone else's work.
+Everyone gets their own file.

 ## Command cheat sheet